rubocop/ruby-style-guide/README.md

 * <a name="bool-methods-prefix"></a>
   Avoid prefixing predicate methods with the auxiliary verbs such as `is`, `does`, or `can`.
-These words are redundant and inconsistent with the style of boolean methods in the Ruby core lib, such as `empty?` and `include?`.
+These words are redundant and inconsistent with the style of boolean methods in the Ruby core library, such as `empty?` and `include?`.
 <sup>[[link](#bool-methods-prefix)]</sup>

   ```Ruby